badsyntax/server-tools/container-management/README.md

 We don't want to clone containers to create user containers as it makes restoring the backups a bit more cumbersome.

-So if a user would like a LAMP environment, we create a new snapshot like so:
+First thing to is create the container:

-zfs send lxc/ubuntu-base@tag | zfs recv lxc/newguest
+lxc-create -t ubuntu -n <container> -B zfs

-simplyclone the base LAMP container:
+Now we replace the filesystem with a copy of a base container:

 ```
-lxc-clone -s -o ubuntu-lamp -n my-container
+zfs send lxc/ubuntu-lamp@v0.1 | zfs receive lxc/sascha -F
 ```

 Auto-start the container on host boot: